michellesh/michellesh/_projects/2022-04-04-tree-of-light-prototype.md

 This post is meant to be about the build, not the light patterns.
 I will be developing a lot more light patterns for this thing!
 But if you read this far down this post, then I love you.
 And you probably want to see this thing do something cool!
 So here's a nice simple one.

 <iframe class="fit-image" src="https://www.youtube.com/embed/wcQRBgSsLoQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## What's next?

-More light patterns for this thing!
-More code!
-Stay tuned!

 -Micky